 Encourage more residents to report crime and anti-social behaviour.
 ASB 05- would link into above.
 Increased enforcement against problem properties/ streets and gardens of disrepair.
-What initiatives and future plans are in place to increase enforcement?
 Culture Strategic plan wor kplan 2022-24 CUL 01, 05, 06 and 07 Cultural events- increasing visitor number and ticket sales As we look to recovering from the covid pandemic, how does Middlesbrough intend to boost its visitor attractions/ numbers for the town?
 Cultural Strategy The Council has a Cultural Startgey in place.
 The Panel may like to have an annual review of the Strategy, which would allow them to ask how the Council seek to improve visitor numbers to the town.